 by Dr. C.H.
-Weaver M.D. updated 5/2019
+Weaver M.D. updated 10/2022

 Patients with stage II melanoma have a cancer that is 1 to 2 millimeters with ulceration, or greater than 2 mm with or without ulceration.
 Stage II melanoma has spread to the lower part of the inner layer of skin (dermis), but not into the tissue below the dermis or into nearby lymph nodes.
 Ulceration refers to the microscopic presence of continuous epidermis in the tissue overlying the melanoma and is an important prognostic factor for stage II melanoma.
-The information on this Web site is intended to help facilitate a shared decision.,,,

 Surgical Treatment of Stage II Melanoma

 Treatment of stage II melanoma typically involves a single surgical procedure in which a local excision of the cancer is performed as well as a sentinel lymph node biopsy (SLNB).
 When melanoma spreads it typically first invades the local lymph nodes so their evaluation is essential for treatment planning.
 If the lymph nodes are involved with cancer, additional systemic adjuvant treatment may be necessary.
-Approximately 15% of patients undergoing SLNB have a positive SLN (pathologically stage III).
+Approximately 15% of patients undergoing SLNB have a positive SLN (pathologically stage III).5

 Adjuvant Treatment of Stage II Melanoma

 Despite undergoing sentinel lymph node evaluations that are negative, some patients with stage II melanoma are at increased risk for having small amounts of cancer that have not been detected.
 Undetectable areas of cancer are often referred to as micrometastases.
-The presence of micrometastases causes cancer recurrence following treatment with surgery alone.
+The presence of micrometastases is what causes a melanoma recurrence following treatment with surgery alone.
 Patients with thick melanomas (> 4 mm) who have evidence of ulceration are considered at high risk for recurrence.
 The delivery of cancer treatment aimed at killing micrometastases following local treatment with surgery is referred to as “adjuvant” therapy.

-Alpha interferon is a biologic therapy that stimulates the immune system and is approved by the U.S. Food and Drug Administration for use as adjuvant therapy in patients with high-risk melanoma.,), Clinical trials have demonstrated that patients with stage II melanoma treated with high-dose interferon alpha-2b and pegylated interferon can delay the time to cancer recurrence but do not experience improve overall survival.
+Alpha interferon is a biologic therapy that stimulates the immune system and is approved by the U.S. Food and Drug Administration for use as adjuvant therapy in patients with high-risk melanoma.6-8 Clinical trials have demonstrated that patients with stage II melanoma treated with high-dose interferon alpha-2b and pegylated interferon can delay the time to cancer recurrence but do not experience improve overall survival.

 Questions to ask your physician